giovanni-iannaccone/eikon/docs/formats/new_formats.md

 This guide outlines the essential requirements and best practices to implement new data formats efficiently, ensuring maintainability, reusability, and consistency across your codebase.

-- **Why?** Encapsulating each format’s implementation in its own namespace prevents naming conflicts and allows multiple formats to share function names with identical semantics.
+- **Why?** Encapsulating each format’s implementation in its own class prevents naming conflicts and allows multiple formats to share function names with identical semantics.
 This creates a clean, modular architecture that enhances code readability and usability.

-- **How?** Review existing format implementations to see the pattern: they all expose the same core function names, but under different namespaces.
+- **How?** Review existing format implementations to see the pattern: they all extend a base class `FormatHandler` and override virtual methods while creating private new ones.

 - **Key Principle**: Functions across formats should behave consistently in name and effect.
-If a format requires unique behavior or terminology, it should be encapsulated within the format-specific namespace and invoked through common base functions to preserve uniformity.
+If a format requires unique behavior or terminology, it should be set as private and invoked through common base functions to preserve uniformity.

 ### Mandatory Core Functions for Every Format